-Athena is MIT's academic computing environment, which powers computer labs (“the clusters”), private workstations in labs and departments, remote-access servers, and personal machines throughout campus.
-Athena is based on the Linux operating system and provides a large collection of third-party software, including popular scientific and engineering software such as MATLAB, Maple, and Mathematica.
+Athena, used for academic computing, is available in computer labs ("the clusters") and on departmental and personal machines throughout campus.
+Based on the Linux operating system, Athena provides a large collection of third-party software, including popular scientific and engineering software such as MATLAB, Maple, and Mathematica.

 Graphics software such as SolidWorks, LabVIEW, and Tableau is available through IS&T’s software grid, along with operating systems and math, programming, database, and security software.
 Online training on software and technology is available through lynda.mit.edu.

 Cloud-based services at MIT include Dropbox, the file-hosting service; CrashPlan, the recommended backup solution for desktops and laptops; and Office 365 for mobile devices, which includes integration with Dropbox.